magnesiumlabs/lasco/docs/guide/configuration.md

 );
 ```

-Now every class will be generated with the configured prefix:
+Now every class will be generated with the `!important` rule:

 ```css
 .block {